AP-State-Skill-Development-Corporation/Machine-Learning-Using-Python-24Aug2020-EB-3-2/README.md

 ******************************

-#### Your details  printed on certificate so re-verify and if any modifications required update in this [sheet](https://docs.google.com/spreadsheets/d/1AzktFo1TbABRDiwVeTgXgKKUNc6q3rhcf4iFDZ5h3pc/edit?usp=sharing)
+#### Your details  printed on certificate so re-verify and if any modifications required update in this [sheet Removed on 28Aug2020](https://docs.google.com/spreadsheets/d/1AzktFo1TbABRDiwVeTgXgKKUNc6q3rhcf4iFDZ5h3pc/edit?usp=sharing)

 ### To view your Attendance open this [sheet](https://docs.google.com/spreadsheets/d/1P5M4-MYxCcQgPAZjY7gZKUohCINvNmaAOgDo63us6Dc/edit?usp=sharing)